ianshsingh10/BeyondInfinityReimagineRound1/README.md

 ﻿## BeyondInfinityReimagineRound1
 This is out submission for Re-Imagine Hackathon 1st round.
 The website contains a ton of features and a complete redesign of domino's website.
-The website is done in a single page as per requirments and UI/UX is taken in care of.
+The website is done in a single page as per requirments and UI/UX is taken in care of. <br>

-*Some Features*
+*Some Features* <br>
--Attractive front to attract newcomers
+-Attractive front to attract newcomers <br>
--Smooth Navbar
+-Smooth Navbar <br>
--Deals have a separate section
+-Deals have a separate section <br>
--Functioning and filtering menu page
+-Functioning and filtering menu page <br>
--Working track order
+-Working track order <br>
--Extra vision for bulk orders
+-Extra vision for bulk orders <br>
--Good finish with good footer
+-Good finish with good footer <br>

 All left is the user to explore the website further and experience it!

 ***

-What is Re-Imagine?
+What is Re-Imagine? <br>
 Re-Imagine is a web design contest by The Sheryians Coding School.
 It's all about giving Indian/International brand websites a modern makeover.
 Unlike other contests,